-(ii) During April 2019 the Company completed a non-brokered private placement for 5,000,000 units for gross proceeds of \$500,000.
-Each unit comprised one common share and one-half of one common share purchase warrant Each whole warrant will entitle the holder to purchase one additional common share of the Company, with an exercise price of \$0.15, expiring two years from closing.
+(ii) During April 2019 the Company completed a non-brokered private placement for 5,000,000 units, at \$0.10 per unit, for gross proceeds of \$500,000.
+Each unit comprised one common share and one-half of one common share purchase warrant Each whole warrant entitles the holder to purchase one additional common share of the Company at an exercise price of \$0.15 per share, expiring two years from closing.
 Certain officers and directors of the Company purchased 1,450,000 units for \$145,000.